TEAM-HL/T3A2-A/Readme.md

 ##### Netlify

-Netlify has a streamlined deployment pipeline and is great for creating testing enviroments.
+Netlify has a streamlined deployment pipeline (can deploy straight from github) and is great for creating testing enviroments.
 Netlify is designed for frontend development.
+This will host our frontend due to these advantages (great with React).

 ##### Heroku